 Katie Rice is a writer living in Austin, Texas.
 She has an MFA from the University of Virginia.
 You can find her writing in Bon Appetit, Food52, and on her website.

 Kim Bell is a native of the South Shore of Massachusetts who currently lives, works, and writes in Milwaukee, Wisconsin.
-She holds an MFA in creative nonfiction from the University of Montana, where she taught writing and was the Nonfiction Editor at CutBank.
-Professionally, Kim writes about beer for The Lowlands Group in Milwaukee, and leads classes on all things beer-related: pairings, chemistry, hangover-remedies, and how the magic of fermentation led to the first human civilizations.
+She holds an MFA in Creative Nonfiction from the University of Montana, where she taught writing and was the Nonfiction Editor at CutBank.
+Previously, Kim wrote about beer for The Lowlands Group in Milwaukee, and ran classes on all things beer-related: from pairings, to how the magic of fermentation led to the first human civilizations.
 She has been writing for Looper.com since the summer of 2021 and is at work on a collection of illustrated essays that explore grief, mortality, living with cancer — and representations of the same in film and television — through a comedic lens.